US Cash Products-Harbor gasoline rallies on tight supply

 * Gulf gasoline see-saws on refinery restart

-NEW YORK, March 22 Conventional winter-grade gasoline rose sharply in the New York Harbor market on Thursday as supplies tightened to to recent shutdowns of refineries in the region.
+NEW YORK, March 22 Conventional winter-grade gasoline rose sharply in the New York Harbor market on Thursday as demand outstripped supply, traders said.

 Prompt and any-March M4 conventional gasoline were pegged at either side of 11.00 cents per gallon under the New York Mercantile Exchange's April RBOB futures contract, up nearly 5.00 cents from Wednesday's settlement.